Get

 When barking is a problem, you need to look at the breed.
 It is important to understand exactly what that dog is all about because some breeds are more prone to barking than others.
 Some dogs rarely bark at all.

 For example, the Basenji is known as the barkless dog.
-This dog is essentially one that will not bark at all, even if there is very good reason to do so.
+This dog is essentially one that will not bark at all, even if there is a very good reason to do so.
 They might draw attention to something going on, but they typically don’t vocalize.

 The exact opposite could be said for a notoriously talkative breed like the Husky.
 This dog literally thrives on vocal communication and absolutely cannot be trained against their natural instinct.

 Having said that, there are dogs that lie on a spectrum when it comes to barking.
 Personality plays a huge role, as do genetics and other environmental factors.
 The rule of thumb when it comes to knowing how much a dog will bark is looking at the probability based on breed.
-The below lists are not all-inclusive, but below are some dog breeds that tend to bark more or less.
+The below lists are not all-inclusive but below are some dog breeds that tend to bark more or less.

 Dog breeds that are known to be pretty quiet include: